HL7/fhir-security-label-ds4p/input/pagecontent/index.md

  }
 ```

 The HCS, however, defines Security Label as a different, more complex structure based on the concept of [Named Tag Set](glossary.html#named-tag-set).
 As implied by the title, a _Named Tag Set_ is a collection of _Tags_ together with a _Tag Set Name_.
 Each _Tag_ is a simple code and the _Tag Set Name_ assigns a name to the collection.
-Conceptually, this is equivalent to a JSON object similar to the following (note that this is not valid FHIR JSON and is presented only for conceptual clarity):
+Conceptually, this is equivalent to the following abstract object (note that this is not valid FHIR JSON and is presented only for conceptual clarity):
 ```json
 {
   "TagSetName" : "some name",